citypayorg/utb/doc/translation_process.md

 ### Creating a Transifex account
 Visit the [Transifex Signup](https://www.transifex.com/signup/) page to create an account.
 Take note of your username and password, as they will be required to configure the command-line tool.

-You can find the Ctp translation project at [https://www.transifex.com/projects/p/ctp/](https://www.transifex.com/projects/p/ctp/).
+You can find the Utb translation project at [https://www.transifex.com/projects/p/utb/](https://www.transifex.com/projects/p/utb/).

 ### Installing the Transifex client command-line tool
 The client it used to fetch updated translations.
 If you are having problems, or need more details, see [http://docs.transifex.com/developer/client/setup](http://docs.transifex.com/developer/client/setup)